 It burns a lot of calories.

 Gardening is considered moderate-intensity exercise.
-According to the Centers for Disease Control and Prevention (CDC), your senior will burn about 330 calories doing one hour of light gardening and yard work – more than walking at a moderate pace for the same amount of time.
+According to the (CDC), your senior will burn about 330 calories doing one hour of light gardening and yard work – more than walking at a moderate pace for the same amount of time.

 It’s a stress reliever.